matt-chv/DrillMaster/README.md

 # README

+All in one solution to help kids learn with advanced drilling solutions for times table, vocab cards, ...

-* Client (jQuery) /Server (Flask) solution for flashcards
+* HTML5 client (jQuery+PWA) /Server (Flask) solution for flashcards
-* Flashcards stored as json file for easier manual or programmatic edits
+* Flashcards written in markdown and import/export in json file for easier manual or programmatic edits
-* algorithm: custom now - [SM2+](http://www.blueraja.com/blog/477/a-better-spaced-repetition-learning-algorithm-sm2) next
+* Frequency of question optimised as function of how well answer is remembered (see SRS below).
+Today SM2+ like, next A/B split testing SM2 vs SM19

 ## Usage
 git clone https://github.com/matt-chv/flashcards.git